 In addition - shorter iterations mean that even if there are some fails - their scope will be much smaller and that means it would easier to deal with them.
 The nightmarish notion that everything will break down at once is practically non-existent with this approach.

 DevOps implements certain practices to secure better scalability.
-In essence, scalability is not just what server and network are able to carry on — it is also the tools that make it happen.
+In essence, scalability is not just what servers and networks are able to carry on — it is also the tools that make it happen.

 It is important to configure the system in a flexible manner so that when necessary it will be able to increase the resource consumption and also scale it down when the load is lesser.